aws-neuron/aws-neuron-sdk/tools/tutorials/torch-neuronx-profiling-with-tb.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 For this first tutorial, we’ll be using a simple Feed forward NN model.
-However, once the Tensorboard dashboard is up, we’ll see some
+However, once the TensorBoard dashboard is up, we’ll see some
 interesting and unexpected things.
 A simple model is helpful since it is
 easy to reference back to.